 For this explainer, we have individually and collectively analyzed cities that used Madison to host crowdlaw activity: Buffalo, Durham, Tyler, Glendale, Nashville, Syracuse, Naperville, Bart and San Francisco.
 We looked at some of the most common policy sections based on number of comments made by users, characteristics such as the professional background of the users who comment, and top policy sections that received most positive or negative feedback.

+Note: We only analyzed cities that used Madison but plan to update this guide with information about the experiences of cities using Google Docs, and/or other platforms.

 How does the the community engage with open data policies?